-Two electrically separate normally open contacts are provided.
-These contacts close within 2 ms. from the time the associated coil is energized by the logic.
-They open within 2 ms. from the time the coil is deenergized.
+Four electrically separate contacts are provided, two normally open and two normally closed.
+These contacts operate within 2 ms. from the time the associated coil is energized by the logic.
+They reset within 2 ms. from the time the coil is deenergized.
 The RC function uses a reed relay with contact ratings stated under RATINGS.